Navel-IT/navel-collector-manager/README.md

 **Notes**:

-- They must always contain a subroutine named `collector`.
+- They must always contain a subroutine named `collect`.
-- The subroutine named `__collector` is reserved and therefore should never be used in a collector.
+- The subroutine named `__collect` is reserved and therefore should never be used in a collector.
 - `STDIN`, `STDOUT` and `STDERR` are closed.
 - The error messages (syntax error, `die`, ...) aren't accurate.
 Don't test your collectors with navel-scheduler.